 Children also have the right to lessons in their own mother tongue on a regular basis, if there are more than 5 pupils with the same language in the area.
 Itinerant mother tongue teachers are employed for that purpose.

-Following several legislative changes there are (limited) possibilities to get a residence permit allowing applicants to continue their studies.
-There are many factors that may affect whether the person may get a residence permit for upper secondary education studies.
-The rules are different for asylum seekers and for people with a temporary residence permit that they wish to extend.
-The rules also vary depending
+Following several legislative changes there have been (limited) possibilities to get a residence permit allowing applicants to continue their studies.
+There were many factors that affected whether the person could get a residence permit for upper secondary education studies.